Everything you need to know about hiking the Alta Via 1 in the Dolomites

 • Snacks: While you’ll have meals at the rifugios, pack energy bars, nuts, and dried fruit for long days on the trail.

-• Water bottle or hydration system: You can refill your water for free at mountain water fountains outside the rifugios, which provide fresh spring water.
+• Water bottle or hydration system: Most huts have free at mountain water fountains outside the rifugios, which provide fresh spring water.
+However, some huts like Rifugio Biella do not have drinkable water.

 This site contains affiliate links.